Sarrasor/RoboticsRoadmap/src/roadmap/robo_programmer/index.md

 ## Why this section is important

-You will, probably, avoid "Aw, cuap, it is easier to rewrite it from scratch!"
+You will, probably, avoid "Aw, poop, it is easier to rewrite it from scratch!"

 ## Branches